 Do everything possible to develop a relationship with your stepchildren's other parent.
 By forming a positive relationship with your stepchildren's mom, for example, your stepchildren won't feel the need to have to pick a "favorite mom."
 Having a good relationship with your stepchildren's other parent will make the family environment more positive overall.

 Consider Your Terminology

-People are generally familiar with the terms "stepfamilies," "half siblings," "broken families," "blended families," "intact families," "traditional families," and "nontraditional families."
-However, you should think about what these terms imply, and whether they are really the terms you want to use.
+People are generally familiar with the terms "stepfamilies," "half-siblings," "broken families," "blended families," "intact families," "traditional families," and "nontraditional families."
+However, you should think about what these terms imply and whether they are really the terms you want to use.
 If two children love each other, support each other, and grow up with a relationship unlike what most people have, are they merely "stepsiblings?"
-If two children share the blood of only one parent are they merely "half siblings?"
+If two children share the blood of only one parent, should they be referred to as "half-siblings?"
 If you remarry, is your family automatically "blended?"
-When you consider the message you want to send to your children, you may want to get rid of these terms altogether and choose something new for your family.
+When you consider the message you want to send to your children, you may want to remove these terms altogether and choose something new for your family.